 In other research doctors confirmed that stem cell therapy for bone regeneration worked outside of surgery.

-- Researchers examined the problems of bone deformities.
-(Distraction osteogenesis or expanded bone growth).
+Researchers publishing in the publication Cell journal examined the use of Distraction osteogenesis – large volume expanded bone growth needed for limb lengthening.
 They tested bone growth using either a combination of stem cells and Platelet Rich Plasma Therapy or Platelet Rich Plasma Therapy alone.
-They found the combination of stem cell therapy and platelet rich plasma therapy provided superior results for accelerated bone growth.11
+They found the combination of stem cell therapy and platelet rich plasma therapy provided superior results for accelerated bone growth.(16)

 In an animal study, doctors examined stem cells for bone regrowth in the jaw bones of rats who had bisphosphonate-related osteonecrosis (Bisphosphonates, when administered intravenously for the treatment of cancer, have been associated with osteonecrosis of the jaw).
-They found adipose-derived mesenchymal stem cells provided significant bone regrowth.12
+Publishing in the Journal of cranio-maxillofacial surgery, they found adipose-derived mesenchymal stem cells provided significant bone regrowth.(17)

 The standard treatments for AVN seemingly lead to a singular destiny – joint replacement.
 But are there realistic options?
 Case studies started to appear in the medical literature which explore Platelet Rich Plasma and Stem Cell Therapy as possible solutions to bone death.

 In our own clinical experiences we have seen similar results in patients who were given two options only – bilateral core decompression surgery or bilateral total hip replacement surgery.
 Patients should have been given the non-surgical option.

 Do you have a question about core decompression?
 Get help and information from our Caring Medical staff